PaNDanese/pdf_splitter/README.md

 # pdf_splitterqt

-- splits a pdf in chunks of pages based on user input
+- splits a pdf by number of pages based on user input

 - nothing fancy